Attention – A Life in Extremes: Background

 With the help of the three protagonists "Attention - a Life in Extremes", tells the story of human achievement.
 The movie highlights the world of high performance sport, as well as other facets of those people who use their body and even risk it in order to draw something special from their existence.

 The risks of the represented sports will be shown, and with the help of philosophers such as Paul Konrad Liessmann and psychologists such as Manfred Spitzer the extreme forms of sport are discussed.

 Production

 The documentary was shot in the United States, France, Norway, Germany, Austria South Tyrol.
 The film crew accompanied Gerhard Gulewicz three times at the Race Across America, Guillaume Néry at its World Championships in Kalamata and Halvor Angvik on his flights at Monte Brento, Lauterbrunnen and throughout Norway.

-The film was sponsored by the Austrian Film Institute, ORF film & TV Agreement and the "Filmstandort Austria" (FISA).
+The film was sponsored by the Österreichisches Filminstitut, ORF film & TV Agreement and the "Filmstandort Austria" (FISA).